 This page looks specifically at the grading aspect of assessment.
 Topics include: grading; what approaches to use; improving your grading; developing assessment standards in your module.

-This page presents the terminology related to Technology Enhanced Learning and provides guidance on the systematic process of designing blended and online learning through the following subsections: Understanding Terminology, Plan, Design, Implement and Evaluate.
+This page presents the terminology related to Technology Enhanced Learning and provides guidance on the systematic process of designing blended and online learning through the following subsections: Introduction, Analysis, Design, Development, Implementation and Evaluation.

 The goal for the delivery of this module was to develop a reusable learning object which would present the key messages of the module topic in a visually attractive and engaging fashion within the virtual learning environment.

 This web page introduces ePortfolios and looks at why one would use them.
 It also outlines some of the benefits and challenges of using ePortfolio and briefly outlines how to set them up in Brightspace.

 This web page introduces rubric and looks at why one would use them.
 It also outlines the types of rubrics that are available and provides step by step guidance on how to create a rubric in Brightspace.

 This web page provides guidance to assist module coordinators to design or redesign modules to present them via Brightspace in a contextualised format.
 With regard to designing and structuring modules in Brightspace the following key components are outlined: Module Homepage, My Learning, Learning Materials and Module Builder.